simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 - `nodeType`: defines the type of the downstream node
 - `tombstone`: set to true if the downstream node is deleted

+One challenge with this model is much of the code in the SIOT uses a `NodeEdge` datastructure which includes a node and its parent edge.
+This collection of data describes this instance of a node and is more useful from a client perspective.
+However, `NodeEdge`'s are duplicated for every mirrored node in the tree, so don't really make sense from a storage and synchronization perspective.
+This will likely become more clear after some implementation work.

 ### NATS `up.*` subjects

 In SIOT, we partition the system using the tree structure and nodes that listen